-Counts from the 2018 GCC demonstrate the extent of this expansion onto the Swan Coastal Plain and suggest that significant roosts now occur throughout the Perth area.
-Additional surveys conducted by GCC volunteers in 2014 also indicate that FRTBCs show strong roost fidelity and year-round residency in at least three locations - Kensington bushland and adjacent reserves, Murdoch University, and the Floreat/Underwood Avenue area (unpublished data: Greg Bell, Department of Fire and Emergency Services; L. Knapp, Murdoch University; and

-Margaret Owen, Friends of Underwood Avenue Bushland).
-FRTBC have also bred successfully in artificial nest hollows installed at Murdoch University (Leah Knapp, Murdoch University, personal communication).
+Counts from the 2018 and 2019 GCCs demonstrate the extent of this expansion onto the Swan Coastal Plain and show that significant roosts now occur throughout the Perth area.
+Additional surveys conducted by GCC volunteers in 2014 also indicate that FRTBCs show strong roost fidelity and year-round residency in at least three locations - Kensington bushland and adjacent reserves, Murdoch University, and the Floreat/Underwood Avenue area (unpublished data: Greg Bell, Department of Fire and Emergency Services; L. Knapp, Murdoch University; and Margaret Owen, Friends of Underwood Avenue Bushland).
+FRTBC have also bred successfully in artificial nest hollows installed at Murdoch University (Leah Knapp, Murdoch University, personal communication) and in Mandurah (BirdLife WA, 2018).
 The roost occupancy rate is much higher for FRTBC compared to white-tailed black-cockatoos, but this may be due to greater roost fidelity rather than their population being more stable.